shahidshabbir-se/rfitness/README.md

 - **SystemLog**: System activity and error logs

 For detailed information about the database implementation, see the [Database Implementation Guide](./database-implementation-guide.md).

+## Real-time Features

+The application includes several real-time features:

+- **Check-in Notifications**: Instant notifications on the admin dashboard when members check in
+- **Square Webhook Integration**: Real-time updates when customer or subscription data changes in Square
+- **Dashboard Refresh**: Automatic data refresh when webhook events are received

+These features use Server-Sent Events (SSE) to provide a responsive user experience without requiring page refreshes.

+## Static Assets

+The application uses the following static assets:

+- **Logo**: `public/logo-light.png` - Used on the check-in screen
+- **QR Code**: `public/gym-checkin-qr.png` - Used for member check-ins

+To customize these assets, simply replace the files in the public directory with your own versions.

 ## Production Deployment